joeljunior05/MGranul/README.md

 $ ./build.sh
 ```

 It will compile and will create a `bin/mgranul` file.
-This file is a shell script that maps the local OpenCV2 depency and the `exe_granul`, the actual executable.
+This file is a shell script that maps the local OpenCV2 dependency and the `exe_granul`, the actual executable.
 To run msgranul:

 ```
 $ bin/mgranul